-Understanding Bleichenbacher's CRYPTO'98 Attack on RSA Encryption
+Understanding Bleichenbacher’s CRYPTO'98 Padding Oracle Attack on RSA Encryption

 In 1998, Daniel Bleichenbacher published a method for cracking RSA encryption with PKCS#1v15 padding, given access to a “padding oracle”.
 I learned of this attack via the cryptopals challenges, where it is featured in challenge #47 and #48.

 The instructions for the challenge state: “We recommend you just use the raw math from the paper and not spend too much time trying to grok how the math works.”
-However, I was not able to solve the challenge without understanding the math involved.
+However, I was not able to solve the challenge without understanding “how the math works.”
 For other software practitioners who want to implement, or at least understand, Bleichenbacher’s chosen-ciphertext RSA attack, this article may serve as a more gentle introduction than jumping directly into the research paper.

 Prerequisites first, then the details of the attack will follow: